AlexandrosLiaskos/TauNest/README.md

 1. **User Input:**

      - **The project name** (Title of the app)
-     - **Desired directory** (Where the Tauri application files will be stored.
-In the newest version of the automated script, it's auto at $HOME/apps, which dir is auto-created too)
+     - **Desired directory** (Where the Tauri application files will be stored)
+       _Note: In the newest version of the automated script, it's auto at $HOME/apps, which dir is auto-created too._
      - **Website URL** (Of the desired website)
      - **Optional Icon file directory** (The icon of the desktop app)